Brief History of Oil Development in Pico Canyon

 Table of the wells drilled in Pico Canyon:

-(From Walling, 1934, and from DOGGR records)
+(Primarily from Walling, 1934.
+Some from DOGGR records)

 Last well No. Drilled By Original Well No. Year Drilled Original/max depth(ft) Initial Prod. (bpd) Remarks